CP Violation in the $B_s^0$ system

 With the definitions

-and assuming $N_f = N_{\bar{f}}$ we get for the time evolution of the decay rates \begin{widetext}
+and assuming $N_f = N_{\bar{f}}$ we get for the time evolution of~the decay rates \begin{widetext}

 \end{widetext} The above formulae can be used to extract the observables $\Delta M_s$, $\Delta \Gamma_s$ and $a_{\rm fs}^s$ from experiment, which can then be compared with the theory predictions.
-According to Eq.(\ref{DMdef}) and Eq.(\ref{DGdef}) these three observables are related to the matrix elements $\Gamma_{12}^s$ and $M_{12}^s$, thus a Standard Model calculation of the three mixing observables requires a calculation of the box-diagrams in Fig.(\ref{box}).
-The calculation of the Standard Model value for $M_{12}^s$ is straight-forward.
-In principle there are nine different combinations of internal quarks, thus we get
+According to Eq.~(\ref{DMdef}) and Eq.~(\ref{DGdef}) these three observables are related to the matrix elements $\Gamma_{12}^s$ and $M_{12}^s$, thus a Standard Model calculation of the three mixing observables requires a calculation of the box diagrams in Fig.~\ref{box}.